Arloup/pc7-mk2-simtoolkit/README.md

 # pc7-mk2-simtoolkit
 From simulation to sky: building and flying a reduced PC-7 MkII.
-# 🛩️ PC-7 MkII – Reduced Model & Aerodynamic Optimization
+# 🛩️ PC-7 MkII – Reduced Model & Aerodynamic Analysis

 **Reduced-scale PC-7 MkII: from CFD simulations to 3D-printed flight.**